Joint pain can affect one or more joints.

 - Have you injured your joint?

-- Have you had an illness or fever?
+- Have you had an illness, rash, or fever?

-- Are certain positions comfortable?
+- Does resting or moving make the pain better or worse?
+Are certain positions more or less comfortable?
 Does keeping the joint elevated help?

-- Do medications, massage, or applying heat reduce the pain?
+- Do medicines, massage, or applying heat reduce the pain?

 - What other symptoms do you have?